JuliaGizmos/Reactive.jl/doc/index.md

 ![](Star-On-Machine.jpg)

 React.jl is a package for programming with data flows and the propagation of change.
-It makes event driven programming simple.
+It makes event-driven programming simple.

-React borrows its design from [Elm](http://elm-lang.org/) ([FRP](http://elm-lang.org/learn/What-is-FRP.elm)).
+React borrows its design from [Elm](http://elm-lang.org/) ([Functional Reactive Programming](http://elm-lang.org/learn/What-is-FRP.elm)).

 # Getting Started